 Eligibility to work in the UK

 The main Act dealing with eligibility to work in the UK is the Immigration, Asylum and Nationality Act 2006.
-However the following EU and national legislation may have an impact on the framework dealing with both legal and illegal migrant working in the UK:
+The following EU and national legislation may also be relevant:

 - Immigration (European Economic Area) Regulations 2006